Play calling system: Erhardt–Perkins system

 However, the Erhardt–Perkins system requires versatile and intelligent players.
 The same player may line up as a running back, tight end, or wide receiver on any given play, so players need adequate skills to play several positions.
 Erhardt–Perkins requires that players memorize the entire playbook.
 Each player must know every route in every concept, and be able to run each route depending on which position in the formation he occupies.
 Players who are successful under other play calling systems can become lost in the complexities of Erhardt–Perkins.
 In 2015, 14-year NFL veteran wide receiver Reggie Wayne asked to be released from the New England Patriots after only 2 pre-season games.
 It was reported that Wayne thought that the playbook was too complicated to learn.

 The Erhardt–Perkins system was developed by Ron Erhardt and Ray Perkins, two assistant coaches who worked under Chuck Fairbanks for the Patriots during the 1970s.
 The system was later implemented by the New York Giants in 1982 when Perkins was hired as their head coach, and Erhardt as his offensive coordinator.
 A third coach who followed Perkins and Erhardt from the Patriots to the Giants was defensive assistant Bill Parcells, who succeeded Perkins as head coach.
 Being primarily a defensive coach, Parcells retained Erhardt as his offensive coordinator and let him continue to use the Erhardt–Perkins offense and its play calling system.
-The system was disseminated through the league by various members of the Parcells coaching tree, and is used effectively by Patriots head coach Bill Belichick.
+The system was disseminated through the league by various members of the Parcells coaching tree, and is used effectively by former Patriots head coach Bill Belichick.